f5devcentral/kojot-acme/README.md

     Additional functions may also be created to satisfy various tasks, but only the _add() and _rm() functions are called from the hook process.

 * The **_add( )** function will receive two values: the full domain name (ex. _acme-challenge.www.f5labs.com), and the token value (ex.
 "XKrxpRBosdIKFzxW_CT3KLZNf6q0HG9i01zxXp5CPBs").
 It must then use the DNS provider's API to create a DNS TXT record for the subdomain portion (_acme-challenge.www) in the corresponding DNS zone (f5labs.com), with the value of the token.
-Once this function completes, issue a ```return 0``` to alert the hook process to notify the ACMEv2 server that validation can continue.
-Any errors should return 1.
+Once this function completes, it issues a ```return 0``` to alert the hook process to notify the ACMEv2 server that validation can continue.
+Any errors should ```return 1```.

 * The **_rm( )** function will receive two values: the full domain name (ex. _acme-challenge.www.f5labs.com), and the token value (ex.
 "XKrxpRBosdIKFzxW_CT3KLZNf6q0HG9i01zxXp5CPBs").
 In most cases, however, only the full domain is needed.
 It must then use the DNS provider's API to delete the DNS TXT record.
 Most DNS providers will require you to first query for the record ID, and then delete the record by its ID.
 Once the function completes, issue a ```return 0``` to alert the hook process to continue.
 Any errors should return 1.
 The next step after this will be for the ACMEv2 client to fetch and install the new certificate.